NittoNeko/Rally-the-Brave/Documentation/technical_highlights.md

 <a id="dynamic_task"></a>
 ## Dynamic Task

-To achieve the maximum scalability and flexibility, instead of a fixed sequence of codes(Static Task), the implementations of Entities in TECT can be defined dynamically by data in Templates.
+To achieve the maximum scalability and flexibility, instead of a fixed sequence of code(Static Task), the implementations of properties/behaviours/functionalities in TECT should be defined and chosen dynamically at runtime.

-Normally implementation branches are made with if/switch statements, but they are inflexible, hard to read and sometimes cause performance spikes in tight loops.
+Normally implementation branches are made with if/switch statements, but as the number increases they become inflexible, hard to read and sometimes cause performance spikes in tight loops.
 Thus, we want to move the conditional checks from execution methods to initilization methods.
 I.e. implementations are chosen at initialization and can be changed in runtime instead of if/switch branch statements.
 Not all Tasks need to be dynamic, since Tasks are only visible to their parents we could refactor them and make them dynamic on demand easily.